 Not many horses are able to win three Group One races in the space of two months but Winter showed no signs of fatigue at Royal Ascot as she once again proved her superiority against her own age in the Coronation Stakes to bring up a hat-trick of wins at the top level.

 Breeders’ Cup Filly & Mare Turf winner Queen’s Trust is just one of the older horses Winter will have to overcome at Goodwood.
-Sir Michael Stoute’s runner is the highest rated horse in the race with a mark of 118.
-The five-year-old took on the opposite sex last time at Royal Ascot in the Price Of Wales’s Stakes but she will not be back against the fillies and mares next month.
+Sir Michael Stoute’s runner is the highest-rated horse in the race with a mark of 118.
+The five-year-old took on the opposite sex last time at Royal Ascot in the Prince Of Wales’s Stakes but she will not be back against the fillies and mares next month.

 Group One winner Nezwaah will also be lining up in the Nassau Stakes on the back of her victory in the Pretty Polly Stakes.
 The filly has found the best form of her career at the age of four and is now 9/2 in the betting to win her third straight race of the season.